Governor-General of India: Functions

 After 1858, the governor-general (now usually known as the viceroy) functioned as the chief administrator of India and as the sovereign's representative.
 India was divided into numerous provinces, each under the head of a governor, lieutenant governor or chief commissioner or administrator.
 Governors were appointed by the British government, to whom they were directly responsible; lieutenant governors, chief commissioners, and administrators, however, were appointed by and were subordinate to the viceroy.
 The viceroy also oversaw the most powerful princely rulers: the Nizam of Hyderabad, the Maharaja of Mysore, the Maharaja (Scindia) of Gwalior, the Maharaja of Jammu and Kashmir and the Gaekwad (Gaekwar) Maharaja of Baroda.
 The remaining princely rulers were overseen either by the Rajputana Agency and Central India Agency, which were headed by representatives of the viceroy or by provincial authorities.

 The Chamber of Princes was an institution established in 1920 by a royal proclamation of King-Emperor George V to provide a forum in which the princely rulers could voice their needs and aspirations to the government.
 The chamber usually met only once a year, with the viceroy presiding, but it appointed a standing committee, which met more often.

 Upon independence in August 1947, the title of viceroy was abolished.
-The representative of the India's sovereign, King George VI, became known once again as the governor-general.
+The representative of India's sovereign, King George VI, became known once again as the governor-general.
 In 1948, C. Rajagopalachari became the only Indian governor-general.
 The governor-general's role was almost entirely ceremonial, with power being exercised on a day-to-day basis by the Indian cabinet.
 After the nation became a republic in 1950, the president of India continued to perform the same functions.